 There’s been a lot of buzz about massage guns lately.
-The odd-looking contraptions - which are like power drills with a ball on the end - had a surge in popularity in 2020 after lockdowns forced us to get creative in lieu of regular, face-to-face massage treatments.
+The odd-looking contraptions - which are like power drills with a ball on the end - had a surge in popularity last year after lockdowns forced us to get creative in lieu of regular, face-to-face massage treatments.

 Once the domain of professional athletes, massage guns have been marching their way into the homes of us mere mortals, and everyone from gym junkies to nine-to-fivers and stay at home mums, seem to be singing their praises.